JBZoo/CSV-Blueprint/README.md

 Validation
 * [x] ~~`filename_pattern` validation with regex (like "all files in the folder should be in the format `/^[\d]{4}-[\d]{2}-[\d]{2}\.csv$/`").~~
+* [ ] Flag to ignore file name pattern.
+It's useful when you have a lot of files and you don't want to validate the file name.
+* [ ] Keyword for null value.
+Configurable.
+By default, it's an empty string.
+But you can use `null`, `nil`, `none`, `empty`, etc.
 * [ ] Agregate rules (like "at least one of the fields should be not empty" or "all values must be unique").
 * [ ] Handle empty files and files with only a header row, or only with one line of data.
 One column wthout header is also possible.
 * [ ] Using multiple schemas for one csv file.